gherka/exhibit/README.md

 ---
 ### Sample data

 The repository includes a few sample datasets and exhibit specifications.
-They are saved in the `exhibit/sample/_data` and `exhibit/sample_spec` folders respectively.
+They are saved in the `exhibit/sample/_data` and `exhibit/sample/_spec` folders respectively.
 You're welcome to try them out or suggest any other datasets that would be useful to include in the tool.

 ---
 ### Database

 Exhibit is bundled with a SQLite3 database and a Python utility tool to interact with with it.
 Alternatively, you can connect directly to `/exhbit/db/anon.db`.
-The database contains two sample anonymising datasets: `mountains` and `birds`.
-The former has 15 mountain ranges and their top 10 peaks making it useful for anonymising hierarchical pairs, like NHS Boards and Hospitals. `birds` is simply 150 pairs of common / scientific bird names.
+The database contains three sample anonymising datasets: `mountains`, `birds` and `patients`.

+ - `mountains` has 15 mountain ranges and their top 10 peaks making it useful for anonymising hierarchical pairs, like NHS Boards and Hospitals.
+ - `birds` has 150 pairs of common / scientific bird names.
 This can be useful for 1:1 paired columns.
+ - `patients` has 360 made-up patient records with details such as gender, 5-year age band, date of birth and CHI number.
+Fields from this dataset can be selectively pulled in when linked data is required.

-The database also creates temporary tables to store columns where the number of unique values exceeds user threshold.
+The database is also used to store temporary data for columns where the number of unique values exceeds user threshold and thus not available for editing directly in the `yml` file.
+Note that this means original, confidential data  might be saved in the `exhibit/db/anon.db` file.
+You can purge all temporary tables by calling `--purge` command from the included utility tool or by interfacing with the database directly.

 ---
 ### Disclaimer